rahul-thakoor/kws/getting-started-glitch/getting-started-glitch.md

  ![now route](glitch-now.png)

-That's it! you can explore the glitch platform further, and even create awesome projects that others can remix.
+That's it!
+You can explore the glitch platform further, and even create awesome projects that others can remix.

 ## Conclusion
 This article gives an overview of the Glitch platform which allows easy and free Javascript and Node.js development in the browser.
 Glitch provides working example apps that users can start with and build their projects upon.